nizzaneela/Programming_error_explanation/README.md

 The additional conditions 2 and 3 reduce the single introduction likelihoods.
 This makes the published Bayes factors (4.2 and 4.3) meaningless, since they may be caused by this reduction rather than a higher plausiblity of the two introduction hypothesis.

 This can be corrected by applying conditions 2 and 3 to the two introduction likelihood $P((\tau_P,\tau_P)|I_2)$.

+This comment examines the effects of condition 2.
+A subsequent comment will examine condition 3.

 Two simulations can be be tested against condition 2 by going through the first 50,000 infections amongst both, and comparing the number of samples from each, e.g.:
 ```